efernandezpascual/picos/doc/manuscript.md

 ## Study system

-The study was conducted in the calcareous massif of Picos de Europa National Park, in northern Spain (Figure 1A).
+The study was conducted in the central calcareous massif of the Picos de Europa National Park, in northern Spain (Figure 1A).
 The study area is a biodiversity hotspot for cold-adapted plants in the Iberian Peninsula and a biogeographical hub for Alpine and Mediterranean lineages in Western Europe (XXX).
-The main calcareous massif occupies c.
+The central calcareous massif occupies c.
 50 km<sup>2</sup> and support high diversity of ecosystems, with alpine vegetation mostly occurring between 1900 and 2400 m a.s.l., with a local species pool of XX species (Jiménez-Alfaro et al. XXX).
 In 2008, we